“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 world’s leading authorities on Autism.

 My wife also holds a fully scholarshipped Ph.D.
+My only degree is the extreme school of hard knocks.

 Both Joe and my father, lacking